This tab requires WebGL support. Activate "Frequency spectrum output" in settings for

 added feedback effects.
 (See "About" tab for credits.)

-The page does not reproduce recordings (e.g. mp3) made on the original hardware but instead plays the original music file directly by emulating the original hardware within the browser.
-Depending on the flaws of the available emulators, the results may therefore somewhat deviate from the original.
-The benefit of using an emulation approach is the availability of extra information that would be lost in a recording - e.g. see "Scope" view for "V2" songs.
+The page does not reproduce recordings (e.g. mp3) of the respective songs but instead plays the original music file directly by emulating the original hardware (and/or music player engine) within the browser.
+Depending on the flaws of the available emulators, the results may somewhat deviate from the original.
+One benefit of using an emulation approach is the availability of extra realtime information that would be lost in a recording - e.g. see "Scope" tab.

 Note: The modland.com file server might be offline or overloaded occasionally and in such situations, this page will obviously not be able to play any music.
-(Try switching to one of the modland.com mirror servers via the "Settings" tab.)
+Try switching to one of the modland.com mirror servers via the ("Settings") tab.
+A respective mirror is currently not available for the vgmrips.net collection.

 This is a hobby project and as such competes for my time with my other endeavors (e.g. see https://jwothke.wordpress.com/).
 Whether or not I'll put more time into it (and how much) depends on its reception by the "general public".
 Maybe it is a bad idea after all and nobody cares to use it - let alone needs any functional enhancements.